HN67/srite-bot/README.md

 Type s.help to get a list of commands, Documentation may be poor.

-SriteBot is currently going under heavy development, there is no effort for backwards compatability, and data (such as the economy) has a chance of being reset.
+SriteBot is currently going under heavy development, and there is no effort for backwards compatability.
+Version tracking has not yet been added since the development is too volatile.

 # self-hosting
 If you are self hosting, you need to create a file in SriteBotDir called SriteBotInfo.py and type "bot_id = TOKEN" in the first line, where TOKEN is your bot's token.